annelledejager/simple-backend/README.md

 ```
 $ cd simple_backend
-$ docker-compose pull
 $ docker-compose up
 ```

-If you want to pull the latest Docker image from Heroku run the following command before the `pull` command.
+If you want to pull the latest Docker image from Heroku run the following command before the `up` command.

 ```
 $ docker-compose pull
 ```

+Then visit `http://localhost:8000/` to view your application.

 ### Prerequisites